mconlon17/organization-ontology/docs/source/vivo-to-org.rst

 organization "does" (hospital, library, etc).
 In many cases, the VIVO Ontology combined these and information about one or the other ("is", "does") is missing.

 For example, consider vivo:Museum.
-This assertions of type is actually an assertion of purpose.
+This assertion of type is actually an assertion of purpose.
 The type of organization (organization part, non-profit) is missing.
 We can assert the museum is an organization, and has a disposition of museum.
 We may be able to bring additional information to bear and assert a